 Some candy tastes so good kids just want to swallow it—eek!
 That hard shape can block their airway, so it’s best to skip hard candy all together.
 For a sweet treat, drizzle chocolate on fruit or cut a peanut butter cup into small pieces.

 Peanuts, almonds, cashews, walnuts and pistachios all have potential to get lodged in a child’s windpipe.
-They are important foods to include early on due to allergy prevention, but chop them instead of serving whole.
+They are important foods to include early on due to allergy prevention, but instead of serving them whole, chop them up.
+This little chopper ($12) is even fun to use!

 Nut butters may seem like a less risky choice to serve up than nuts; however, too much in a child’s mouth can ball up and get lodged in their throat.
 Instead, stir nut butters into yogurts or oats for the very young (six months of age) and slowly increase to thinly spread onto toast or on sandwiches for toddlers.